-1 ,

-- Early signs of cash flow /

-liquidity problems such as

-delays in service of

-creditors / business loans.

-Impaired financial When the borrower When the borrower is unable to

-instruments delays more than 90 meet one or more of the

-days from the payment following criteria, indicating that

-of his contractual the borrower is experiencing

-installments significant financial difficulty.

-mstamments -The death or incapacity of the

-borrower.

--The borrower's financial

-default.

--Initiate scheduling as a result of

-the deterioration of the

-borrower's credit capacity.

--Non-compliance with financial

-commitments.

--Disappearance of the active

-market for the financial asset or

-one of the borrower's financial

-instruments due to financial

-difficulties.

--Granting lenders privileges

-related to the financial difficulty

-of the borrower, which was not

-granted under normal

-circumstances.

--The possibility that the

-borrower will enter bankruptcy

-or restructuring due to financial

-difficulties.

-- If the borrower's financial assets

-are purchased at a significant

-discount that reflects the credit

-losses incurred.

-105505 illeuiteu.
+- Early signs of cash flow / liquidity problems such as delays in service of creditors / business loans.
+Impaired financial instruments When the borrower delays more than 90 days from the payment of his contractual installments When the borrower is unable to meet one or more of the following criteria, indicating that the borrower is experiencing significant financial difficulty. -The death or incapacity of the borrower. -The borrower's financial default. -Initiate scheduling as a result of the deterioration of the borrower's credit capacity. -Non-compliance with financial commitments. -Disappearance of the active market for the financial asset or one of the borrower's financial difficulties. -Granting lenders privileges related to the financial difficulty of the borrower, which was not granted under normal circumstances. -The possibility that the borrower will enter bankruptcy or restructuring due to financial difficulties. - If the borrower's financial assets are purchased at a significant discount that reflects the credit losses incurred.